j16r/screenslide/README.md

     lein run $directory

-Screenslide will recursively search the specifieddirectory for images and present them as a full screen slideshow.
+Screenslide will recursively search the specified directory for images and present them as a full screen slide show.

 ## Bugs